Initializers define the way to set the initial random weights of Keras layers.

 def __call__(self, shape, dtype=None)`:

-return tf.random.normal(
+return keras.random.normal(

 shape, mean=self.mean, stddev=self.stddev, dtype=dtype)